Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 - on __first rendering__ we must __prevent the client to call the componentDidMount() actions__
     Calling them twice won't have a lot of side effects but making the same set of requests is inefficient…

-the solution came again from [Viktor Turskyi's post](http://blog.koorchik.com/isomorphic-react/#Data_fetching) about data fetching.
+The solution came again from [Viktor Turskyi's post](http://blog.koorchik.com/isomorphic-react/#Data_fetching) about data fetching.

 We need to make a [HoC](https://reactjs.org/docs/higher-order-components.html) to take care of this.

 It will:

 1. take in input a `component` and an array of redux actions (`actionsCreators`)
-2. always add the authentication action
+2. always add the authentication action (needed for the app to ensure the right display)
 3. return the `component` in the `render()` passing in any `props`
 4. for the __server__: expose a static method named `fetchData` which will `dispatch` any `actions` of the `actionsCreators` array
 5. for the __client__: call `fetchData` in `componentDidMount`